juicermv/GTA-GPS-Redux/README.md

 [Navigation Config]

 ; Self explanatory.
 Can be any value technically.
-Navigation line width = 4.0
+Navigation line width = 2.5

 ; Also self explanatory.
 0-255
 Navigation line opacity = 255

 ; Self explanatory once again.
 0/1
 Enable navigation on bicycles = 0

+; This value sets how close you have to be before the ; navigation line stops showing.
+Also automatically
+; removes waypoint.
+Navigation line removal proximity = 25.0

 ; These settings are specific to the GPS